Shheezam/StackTrek_Activities/README.md

 # StackTrek_Activities

-TActivities are located on the src folder
+The activities are located on the src folder